Alaska Gold Rush (CARAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Alaska Gold Rush Historical Price

-According to the latest data gathered on Alaska Gold Rush live price page, the current price of Alaska Gold Rush is 0USD.
-The circulating supply of Alaska Gold Rush(CARAT) is 322.36M CARAT , giving it a market capitalization of $300.84K.
+According to the latest data gathered on Alaska Gold Rush live price page, the current price of Alaska Gold Rush is 0.00085014USD.
+The circulating supply of Alaska Gold Rush(CARAT) is 322.36M CARAT , giving it a market capitalization of $274.05K.

 The Alaska Gold Rush Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CARAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.